GNU Debugger: Breakpoints and watchpoints

 The condition breakNum expression command allows one to add conditions to an established breakpoint.

 Watchpoints halt the flow of execution when the value of a variable or an expression changes, irrespective of where in the program it occurs.
 By default, where possible, gdb monitors the memory location where the change takes place, a useful feature given that multiple pointers may refer to the same address.
 Conversely a software watchpoint, which are slower, track just the variables.

 The rwatch and awatch commands will halt the program whenever the memory location or variable is read.

 Another conditional feature of both watches and breakpoints is the command ignore breakNum count which disregards the halting criteria until count execution passes.

-The display command primes gdb to automatically out the value of an expression each time it stops.
+The display command primes gdb to automatically output the value of an expression each time it stops.
 Multiple display commands are cumulative and the output can be formatted using the same flags available to the x command.